EngreitzLab/variant-flowfish/README.md

 ### Step 4: Set up the Amplicon Table

-(Updated 11/30/21 JME)
+(Updated 12/6/21 JME)

 The Amplicon Table lists details for the genomic PCR amplicons used in the experiment.
 It is optional; the information could be instead provided in the Sample Sheet.

 Information from the Amplicon Table is pulled into the Sample Sheet by the 'AmpliconID' column.

+Note: The AmpliconSeq should be completely spanned by the reads in the experiment — otherwise CRISPResso2 will fail.
+If the sequencing reads do not entirely cover the amplicon, then adjust AmpliconSeq to match the reads.

 Required columns:

     AmpliconID                  Arbitrary name of the amplicon
-    AmpliconSeq                 Full genomic sequence to align to GuideSpacer                 Spacer sequence of the gRNA around which to quantify edits (no PAM) QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele
+    AmpliconSeq                 Full genomic sequence to align to GuideSpacer                 Spacer sequence of the gRNA around which to quantify edits (no PAM) [not currently used] QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele
     QuantificationWindowEnd     Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele